CyVerse-learning-materials/neon_workshop_2019/step1.rst

 First things first - `getting enrolled <https://user.cyverse.org/workshops/23/overview/>`_ with CyVerse and setting up laptops.

 There will be several short remote presentations about the different facets of CyVerse.
-These will include hands on material to get you used to working with the tools and services which are available.
+Each section will include a question and answer session, and hands on material to get you used to working with the tools and services which are available.

 ..
 	#### Comment: short text description goes here ####